Oliver Semmle

-Oliver Semmle (born 28 March 1998) is a German footballer who currently plays as a goalkeeper for Louisville City in the USL Championship.
+Oliver Semmle (born 28 March 1998) is a German professional footballer who plays as a goalkeeper for the Philadelphia Union of Major League Soccer.

 Career

 Youth and college

 Semmle played as part of the Karlsruher SC academy from 2012, appearing for the club's second team in the Oberliga Baden-Württemberg and making a single senior appearance in the Baden Cup in 2018.